MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/commandbar.md

 ---
-title: Context menu control in the Creator Kit
+title: Command bar control in the Creator Kit
-description: Learn about the details and properties of Context menu control in the Creator Kit.
+description: Learn about the details and properties of Command bar control in the Creator Kit.
 author: denisem-msft
 manager: devkeydet